 This better describes "detachment," however.
 Detachment is a defense mechanism that people employ to keep from feeling emotions.

 Non-attachment, on the other hand, means acknowledging and accepting what arises (thoughts, feelings, emotions, urges, etc.) without getting caught up in any of it.
-It means not dwelling and ruminating, which only leads to more thoughts and emotions.
+It means not indulging, which only serves to perpetuate thoughts and emotions.
 It means not following your mind down a path that culminates in conditioned behavior and habitual actions/reactions.

 This is what we strive for in meditation.